AdarshTejakalakanda/interview-uploader/README.md

 4. Create OAuth 2.0 credentials (Desktop App)
 5. Download credentials JSON
 6. Save as `config/google_credentials.json`
+7. Same with the youtube too Enable Youtube API V3
 ### 4. Setup Database

 Import the schema from the system prompt into your MySQL database.